 Section 9 Considerations of Alleged Violations

 The Board of Directors of The Service, The Service’s Compliance Committee or their designee shall give consideration to all written complaints having to do with violations of the Rules and Regulations.
 By becoming and remaining a participant, each participant agrees to be subject to these rules and regulations, the enforcement of which are at the sole discretion of the Committee (Board of Directors).
 (Amended 8/18)

+When requested by a complainant, the MLS will process a complaint without revealing the complainant’s identity.
+If a complaint is subsequently forwarded to a hearing, and the original complainant does not consent to participating in the process, the MLS will appoint a representative to serve as the complainant.
+(Amended 11/20)

 Section 9.1 Violations of Rules and Regulations